WA-LHJ-Analytic-Resources/r-tutorials/notebooks/survey_analysis.md

 ## Chi-Square Tests

-Tests whether two categorical variables are indendent or associated
+Tests whether two categorical variables are independent or associated

 ``` r
 # Test if vaccination status differs by political party